Guille-ux/LangLox/README.md

 Token of the type TokenType.SEMICOLON with the value None with the lexem ;
 Token of the type TokenType.EOF with the value None with the lexem
 -----Parsed-----
-[Var : var = adios]
+[Var : nose  = adios]
 -----Evaluated-----
-Variable var initialized with adios adios
+Variable nose  initialized with adios adios
 -----End-----
 Test case passed